ivanov/popular-front/README.md

 - [ ] make sequence diagram with each actor being one of the channels
 - [ ] bookend messages
 - [ ] unread message indicator
+- [ ] extract token from url and add it to the model

 ### upstream cleanup
 - [ ] why do we have the same thing in msg_type in the header and in the raw thing...